 The representatives of the ITER Organization and the seven Domestic Agencies during their recent coordination meeting in Barcelona.
 (Photo: F4E)

-During the latest coordination meeting between representatives of the ITER Organization and the seven Domestic Agencies held the first week in May in Barcelona, four Procurement Arrangements were signed with "Fusion for Energy", the European Agency.
+During the latest coordination meeting between representatives of the ITER Organization and the seven Domestic Agencies, held the first week in May in Barcelona, four Procurement Arrangements were signed with the European Domestic Agency.

-The first contract covers the conductor supply for ITER's Poloidal Field (PF) magnets.
-The PF magnet system consists of six independent coils of different dimensions.
-The coils will be made of Cable-In-Conduit superconductors, in which a bundle of superconducting Niobium-Titanium (NbTi)- strands is cabled together, cooled by flowing Helium, and contained in a square steel jacket.
+The first contract covers the conductor supply for ITER's poloidal field magnets.
+The poloidal field magnet system consists of six independent coils of different dimensions.
+The coils will be made of cable-in-conduit superconductors, in which a bundle of superconducting Nnobium-titanium (NbTi) strands is cabled together, cooled by flowing helium, and contained in a square steel jacket.